 Woodwind quintet in four movements; written for the school outreach program for Borealis Quintet

-for violin and piano in two movements; commissioned by Sunmi Chang and Clara Yang
+for violin and piano in two movements; commissioned by Sunmi Chang and Clara Yang.
+Score-video

-for two pianists (1 piano; 1 toy piano)and two percussionists; commissioned by icarus Quartet
+for two pianists and two percussionists; commissioned by icarus Quartet.
+Score-video

-for piano trio; written for June in Buffalo-2014
+for piano trio; written for June in Buffalo-2014.
+Score-Video

-for piano trio, in three movements; combines Third World Fable, ...without words, and Third World Fable-3
+for piano trio, in three movements; combines Third World Fable (Score-Video), ...without words, and Third World Fable-3

 instrument(s) and voice